michaelborck-education/ai-teaching-partner-hr/booklet/00-front-matter.md

 ## About This Booklet

-This booklet is designed for Human Resource Management lecturers who want to enhance their teaching with Artificial Intelligence but don't consider themselves "tech people."
+This booklet is designed for business educators who want to enhance their teaching with Artificial Intelligence but don't consider themselves "tech people."

 You won't need to code, install complex software, or understand how AI works technically.
 What you will learn is how to use simple, plain-language instructions (called "prompts") to create powerful learning experiences for your students.

 ### Who This Is For

-- HR lecturers at Curtin University teaching undergraduate or postgraduate students
+- Business educators at Curtin University teaching undergraduate or postgraduate students across disciplines like HR, Marketing, Accounting, Business Analytics, Tourism & Hospitality, Information Systems, and Management
 - Academics interested in innovative pedagogy for professional education
 - Unit coordinators exploring AI integration aligned with learning outcomes
-- Research supervisors supporting MCom students
+- Research supervisors supporting MCom and other postgraduate students
 - Anyone curious about practical, non-technical AI applications in education

 ### What You Won't Find Here